As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 When we find a deal, we stock up on beer.
 Nothing hits the spot like a cold beer after the anchor drops.
 We even discovered a reasonably priced rum we enjoy.
 (No boat is complete without rum!)

 Expenses here are based on personal taste.
-For us, it was possible to have more affordable sundowners and still enjoy ourselves!
+For us, it was possible to have more affordable beverages and still enjoy sundowner traditions!

 Average Cost $233